 Games without frontiers is an advanced course in political science and military history, introducing the operating framework of the intelligence organization's operation in Western democracies.

-In addition to classic intelligence studies, will review aspects of Cybersecurity & Cyber intelligence.
+In addition to classic intelligence studies, we will review aspects of Cybersecurity & Cyber intelligence.

 Here is the sum of subjects we will review: